ably77/opendatahub-gitops/README.md

 ### Running the Demo

-Once logged in as a user with `cluster:admin` privileges, simply run the command below:
+Once logged in to an OpenShift cluster as a user with `cluster:admin` privileges, simply run the command below:
 ```
 ./scripts/runme.sh
 ```